MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 logEvents ( default: after_accept,after_work,on_housekeeping )
 --------------------------------------------------------------

-emit standard log messages at the given points in message processing. other values: on_start, on_stop, post, gather, ... etc...
+The set of points during notification message processing to emit standard log messages. other values: on_start, on_stop, post, gather, ... etc...
+It is comma separated, and if the list starts with a plus sign (+) then the selected events are appended to current value.
+A minus signe (-) can be used to remove events from the set.

 logLevel ( default: info )
 --------------------------